AndyFt/Andrea-Fontana-react-portfolio/README.md

 Portfolio webpage to learn about me and my work.
 Contains a small description of myself, last projects, skills, social media links and a form to contact me directly.
 You can click on the navigation bar to go exactly where you want.
 ![navigation bar](https://github.com/AndyFt/Andrea-Fontana-react-portfolio/blob/main/src/assets/images/NavBarSS.png)

-You can click on the icons in the footer to go to my GitHub, or LinkedIn page or send me an email.
+The icons in the footer go to my GitHub, or LinkedIn page or create an email.
 ![footer](https://github.com/AndyFt/Andrea-Fontana-react-portfolio/blob/main/src/assets/images/FooterSS.png)

 ## Credits